 Service age groups are categories used to classify individuals based on age and workforce participation.
+As working and retirement ages vary and differ for each individual, assumptions have been made in providing the data in Table 2 below.

-Table 2: Demographic Change3 and Demand Impact
+Table 2: Demographic Change and Demand Impact

-ITEM PRESENT POSITION EXPECTED POSITION DEMAND IMPACT POPULATION The population of Ballina Shire is estimated at 47,621.
-Population to increase by 1% per year, and by 2026 population to be 49,587.
+ITEM PRESENT POSITION EXPECTED POSITION DEMAND IMPACT POPULATION The population of Ballina Shire is estimated at 48,254.
+Population to increase by just over 1% per year; by 2026, the population will be estimated to be 49,587.
 Increased demand for services.
 Increase in acquisitions, renewal, and maintenance of assets to meet the increased service demands.
-SERVICE AGE GROUPS Ballina Shire population consists of 21% under working age, 47% in working age, and 32% in retirement age.
-Service age groups for 2026 are forecasts indicate an 8% increase in under working age, a 3% increase in working age, and a 4% increase in retirement age.
-Level of demand for age- based services and facilities.
+SERVICE AGE GROUPS Ballina Shire population consists of 21% under working age, 46% in working age, and 33% in retirement age.
+Service age groups for 2026 are forecasted to indicate a 1% increase in underworking age, a 0% increase in working age, and a 0.5% decrease in retirement age.
+Level of demand for under-age-based services and facilities.

-The population of Ballina Shire is expected to increase at a rate of 1% per year.
+The population of Ballina Shire is expected to increase at a rate of over 1% per year.
 This will result in an increased demand for improved service levels.
 The change in age groups may also demand increases in age-based services.

-3 Source: Australian Bureau of Statistics, Census 2021.
+&lt;sup>3 Source: Australian Bureau of Statistics, Census 2021.